 Watch this video to see us modifying a page section in Thinkific.

 Finally, the website you create is mobile responsive, and there is an option to check the mobile view from the site builder itself.
 However, you can’t show/hide specific elements from the mobile website.

 Overall, the Thinkific page builder is pretty straightforward to use, and you can quickly build a good-looking course landing page.
-However, you don’t get a lot of flexibility in customizing the page layout.
+However, it won’t be suitable for creating completely custom page designs.

 Website Creation – The Bottom Line

 Thinkific’s site builder is easy to use and gives you the features for building an attractive course website.

 You get a theme library having three themes with multiple styles.
 And the drag-n-drop page builder lets you build and customize your website pages.

 Sales and Marketing